grafana/grafana/docs/sources/panels-visualizations/visualizations/canvas/index.md

 ### Element types

-When you select an element that you've added to a canvas, you can access editing options for it that are dependent on the element type.
+When you select an element that you've added to a canvas, you can access [configuration options](#selected-element-options) for it that are dependent on the element type.

 The following section describes the different elements available.

 {{< column-list >}}